Saturday, July 28, 2012

 Things I learned from an 8 year old

-Me: everything okay?
+Me: Everything okay?

 Him: No. I have to get to Montreal!